Robust Min-Max (Regret) Optimization using Ordered Weighted Averaging: Experiments

-In this paper, we introduced the Ordered Weighted Averaging Regret (OWAR) criterion, a novel approach to tackle decision making problems under uncertainty.
-The OWAR criterion offers a flexible framework that allows decision-makers to strike a balance between risk-averse and risk-neutral preferences, providing a way to interpolate between the min-max regret and OWA criteria.
-Our experiments on both the selection problem and the shortest path problem demonstrated the effectiveness of the OWAR criterion in minimizing regret and achieving desirable outcomes.
+We present a heat map in Figure~\ref{fig:SeP} to visualize the results in the case of the selection problem instances.
+The rows correspond to the decision criterion used to calculate a solution, while a column represents decision criterion used to calculate its objective value.
+All values are first normalized with respect to the best value of the column and then averaged over the 100 instances.
+By construction, there is a value of $1.00$ along the diagonal.
+As an example, the value $1.05$ in row ''regret'' and column ''$\OWAR_{45}$'' means that the min-max regret solution has an objective value with respect to $\OWAR_{45}$ that is on average $5\%$ higher than the optimal objective value for $\OWAR_{45}$.
+Note that $\OWAR_{50}$ and $\OWA_{50}$ yield the same optimal solution, rendering the two rows are identical (though the corresponding columns differ in objective values).

-For the selection problem, we observed that the OWAR criterion consistently outperformed other criteria across various weight configurations.
-It exhibited lower average values, indicating superior performance in minimizing regret.
-The heatmap analysis revealed that the OWAR criterion is equivalent to the min-max regret criterion for conservative weights and equivalent to the OWA criterion for risk-neutral weights, providing a valuable tool to navigate between these two extremes.
+The heatmap illustrates that the OWAR criterion performs similarly to the min-max regret criterion for very conservative weights ($k=5$) and is equivalent to the OWA criterion for risk-neutral weights ($k=50$).
+In other words, the OWAR criterion provides a way to interpolate between the two extremes.
+Moreover, we have computed the average values of each row to assess the overall performance of each criterion (see Appendix~\ref{App::average}).
+Upon analyzing the results, it is evident that the OWAR criterion consistently outperforms other criteria across different weight configurations.
+It consistently exhibits a lower average value, indicating superior performance in terms of minimizing regret.
+This finding aligns with the observation made in the heatmap, where OWAR is shown to be equivalent to the min-max regret criterion for conservative weights and equivalent to the OWA criterion for risk-neutral weights.

-In the context of the shortest path problem, our experiments highlighted the competitive performance of the OWAR criterion.
-Although it did not significantly outperform the OWA criteria, it achieved lower average values compared to most OWA variants, suggesting a smaller objective deviation.
-This finding showcases the potential of OWAR in decision-making scenarios involving multiple criteria and diverse weight distributions.

-Additionally, we explored the application of the $K$-means clustering algorithm for the selection problem.
-Our experiments demonstrated that the combination of dynamic weight distributions and the $K$-means algorithm's "old optimal" strategy yielded the best results in minimizing OWAR.
-The "static" weight strategies represented a moderate performance tradeoff, while the uniform weight method exhibited the poorest performance.

-Overall, this research contributes to decision making under uncertainty by providing decision-makers with a powerful and versatile criterion that can be tailored to various risk preferences.
-The OWAR criterion's ability to interpolate between existing criteria allows for more nuanced decision-making in complex real-world scenarios.
-By leveraging the OWAR criterion, decision-makers can navigate the trade-offs between conservatism and risk-neutrality, enabling them to make informed and robust decisions.